MalloryBurr/Loan_Calculator/README.md

-# Loan_Calculator

-4111 project for team 2
+# Unit Testing Assignment- Burr

 <h2> Purpose </h2>
 The Loan Calculator allows the user to input new or existing loan info and calculate payments based on different time durations, as well as other features.

-<h3>Dependencies</h3>
-* Install Visual Studio 2017 or higher

-<h3> Instructions </h3>
-To Run the program:

-* Download zip file
-* Open the "LoanCalcBinaryRemoved" file
-* Locate LoanCalculator.csproj, open in Visual Studio or double click
-* Run program via the Start button on the top of the IDE

-*Windows 10 is only supported OS.
-Other operating systems may work, but they have not been tested.*
+This branch serves to show my unit tests.

-<h3> Contributors </h3>
+<h3> Testing Information </h3>

-* Mallory Burr
-* Joseph Martinez
-* Jozef Nicaj
-* Asia Dahmas
+I used MSTestV2 to provide my unit testing framework.
+I tested two functions within Schedule.cs: setDuration and roundTotal.
+To test setDuration, I passed a value of "1" as a string into setDuration, set an expected value of 13, and compared the return value of the function with what was expected via an Assert.Equals.

+To test roundTotal, I passed a value of 1.3333 into roundTotal, set an expected value of 1.33, and compared the return value of the function with what was expected via an Assert.Equals.

+The tests passed, which means the functions validated input as expected.